-The Fire District would maintain and utilize the underground fuel tank located at Fire Station 61.
+The Fire District would maintain and utilize the above ground fuel tanks located at City Fire Stations 2 and 3.
 Costs to refuel Fire Department vehicles are included in the overhead component of the proposed annual fee.
 The City would retain all responsibility for previously removed and existing underground fuel tanks, fuel pumps, piping, etc., located at the City fire stations occupied by the Fire District, including but not limited to any leaks, soil contamination and/or necessary remediation as a result thereof.